 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Many people consider premium travel rewards cards to be the most luxurious and hardest to get credit cards available.
-You may or may not be surprised to learn that banks offer the most exclusive credit cards to their wealthiest and most loyal customers on an invite-only basis.
+Many people consider premium travel rewards cards to be the most luxurious and hardest to get credit cards.
+You may (or may not be) surprised to learn that banks offer their most exclusive credit cards to their wealthiest and most loyal customers on an invite-only basis.
 Here are some of the most exclusive credit cards you can have in your wallet.

 Centurion Card from American Express